hussein-aitlahcen/gns-rs/README.md

 - `gns-sys` is the C++ library from Valve compiled with bindings generated (the library is directly compiled by cargo so you don't need to have it already installed).
 - `gns` is the high level, type-safe Rust wrapper.

-Even if `gns` is a high level abstraction, it re-export most of the low level functions/structures/constants.

 System libraries required:
 - `protobuf`
 - `openssl`